 - Fillers can improve the properties of PTFE substantially in both high and low temperatures.

-- The changes in chemical property can highly depend on the type of additive used, but. in general, it also leaves positive results.
+- The changes in chemical properties can highly depend on the type of additive used, but. in general, it also leaves positive results.

-In general, fluorinated thermoplastics are utilized for high-performance applications with high heat, high purity, low temperatures, chemical inertness, non-sticking, and self-lubricating properties.
+Fluorinated thermoplastics are generally utilized for high-performance applications with high heat, high purity, low temperatures, chemical inertness, non-sticking, and self-lubricating properties.
 Below are some of the most common PTFE uses:

-Engineering – bearing, non-stick surfaces, seats, plugs, fittings, valve, and pump parts.
+Engineering – bearing, non-stick surfaces, seats, plugs, fittings, valves, and pump parts.

 Medical – heart patches, cardiovascular grafts, ligament replacement.

 Chemical Industry – pumps, diaphragms, impellers, Coatings for heat exchangers, autoclaves, reaction vessels, tanks, containers, etc.

 Automotive – valve stem seals, shaft seals, gaskets, O-rings, linings for fuel hoses, power steering, transmission, etc.

 Electrical & Electronics – flexible printed circuit boards, electrical insulation, etc.

 Best Techniques to Process PTFE

-- Sintering, compression molding, pressing, ram or paste extrusion, hot stamping, machining, extrusion of pre-sintered powders on special machines.
+- Sintering, compression molding, pressing, ram or paste extrusion, hot stamping, machining, and extrusion of pre-sintered powders on special machines.

 - Paste extrusion, which blends PTFE with hydrocarbons, is used to fabricate it into tapes, tubes, and wire insulation.
 The hydrocarbon will vaporize before the part is sintered.

 - Operating range -200°C to 260°C.